English II International Scholars - Summer Reading 2021

 The steps you should follow to complete your summer assignment follow.

-1) Join the Google Classroom for English II International Scholars Summer 2019 immediately.
+- Join the Google Classroom for English II International Scholars Summer 2021 immediately.
 The Google Classroom has digital copies of the texts, extra copies of this letter, and examples of the assignments that you can view.
 Joining the Google Classroom will also allow you to get updates and ask questions in order to get direct feedback from one of us.
 To join, go to http://classroom.google.com.
 Log in with your lubbockisd.net email address and click the “+” to join the class.
-The code to join is 3hvfbt.
+The code to join is mp2r4pw.

-2) Read the selections from the first text: How to Read Literature like a Professor, by Thomas C. Foster.
+- Read the selections from the first text: How to Read Literature like a Professor, by Thomas C. Foster.
 This book will help you recognize intricacies within literature and help you with your analysis of the works we will read this year.
 Do not wait until the last few weeks of the summer to read this book.
 It is a dense text that is full of information that you will need to know and refer to over the course of the school year.
 Spreading your reading out over the summer will help you to retain the information and ensure that you actually complete the reading assignment.
-You need to read the chapters with the following chapters:
+You need to read the chapters with the following titles.

-4) Complete and submit the assignment posted on Google Classroom by the date of your exam .
-If you submit your assignment before the first day of school (August 14), you will receive 10 points of extra credit on the project itself, which can help you start the year well.
+- Complete and submit the assignment posted on Google Classroom by the date of your exam (Monday, August 23rd).
+If you submit your assignment before the first day of school (August 18th), you will receive 10 points of extra credit on the project itself, which can help you start the year well.
 All work must be completed individually, and cheating will result in a zero with no opportunity to redo the assignment.

-If you need a copy of any of these books, you can find digital copies on Google Classroom.
+If you need a copy of any of these books, you can find digital copies on Google Classroom and linked above.
 You can also buy them if you prefer; the edition doesn’t matter.
-We are looking forward to seeing you in August, and feel confident that you will have a wonderful sophomore year at Lubbock High School.
-If you have any questions the fastest way to get a response is tocomment on Google Classroom.
+We are looking forward to seeing you in August and feel confident that you will have a wonderful sophomore year at Lubbock High School.
+If you have any questions the fastest way to get a response is to comment on Google Classroom.
 Alternatively, you can email Mr. Harris or Mr. VânDôn at one of the email addresses below.